 Looking to create a brick wall inside the interior of your home?
-Thin brick flats can be used to create a variety of looks, such as a country style, rustic vibe, or classic décor.
+Thin brick flats can be used to create a variety of looks, such as a country-style, rustic vibe, or classic décor.
 These very thin slices of brick can be used to line a wall of the interior of your home to create a faux brick wall on the interior only.
-There's no replacing walls, tearing out plaster, or the like—instead simply install thin brick flats on top of the already existing wall.
+There are no replacing walls, tearing out plaster, or the like—instead simply install thin brick flats on top of the already existing wall.

 Step 1 - Choose Your Materials

 Thin brick should be available at your local hardware or tile store.
 Typically called “thin brick flats,” they look like full bricks on the outfacing edge in order to give the appearance of full bricks.
 Most stores should have a few styles to choose from or be able to special order styles for you.
 You’ll also need a few bags of mortar, depending on how large of an area you plan to cover, as well as a bag of grout and some hand tools.

 Before you install the thin brick, the wall should be clean and free of debris.
 Remove everything from the wall, including all nails and screws.
 Take off all outlet covers with a screwdriver.
 It’s also a good idea to wipe down the wall with a damp cotton cloth, then let it dry completely before you begin.
 This will help the mortar set more easily.
 Protect the floor at the base of the wall a few feet out with large plastic sheets, tarps, or heavy-duty paper.

 Before you start attaching bricks to your wall, it’s important to use a pencil and a yardstick or ruler with a level to draw horizontal lines on the wall as a guide for you to place the bricks.
 This will help ensure that the bricks are applied straight across and evenly.
 Draw three or more lines in pencil across the wall to use as your leveling guide.

 Step 4 - Mix the Mortar